 We've all heard these stats by now.
 The change is happening right now.
 If you're not helping arm your company for the digital change, your company isn't going to survive.

 So if your buyer is online and your sales team is willing to educate them digitally, you're ready for digital transformation.
-The following steps will guide leaders through what they must do to further spur digital change:
+The following social selling strategies will guide leaders through what they must do to further spur digital change:

 1) Priority Assertion